-Majority of staff have received basic first aid training by a recognised body and all staff in Early Years have additional Paediatric First Aid training.
+All staff have received basic first aid training by a recognised body and many staff in EYFS have additional Paediatric First Aid training.
 We have on ongoing cycle of medical training to ensure it remains up-to-date.
-When required we arrange for additional training for staff (e.g. epi-pen administration, epilepsy training).
-Further information regarding the administration of medication can be found in the school's Health and Safety policy.
-The members of staff responsible for meeting the medical needs of children in our school are names.
+When required, we arrange for additional training for staff (e.g. epi-pen administration, epilepsy training).
+Further information regarding the administration of medication can be found in the academy's Health and Safety policy.
+The members of staff responsible for meeting the medical needs of children in our school are based in the office.
 There is a list of all first aiders on the notice board in the medical room, and additional information about staff who are trained to assist pupils with specific medical needs.

-SECTION 7: Monitoring and evaluating SEND
+11. Monitoring and evaluating SEND